Working while studying

 - full-time, but only in the months June, July and August

 Social security number

 In order to be able to work in the Netherlands, you need to have a citizen service number (‘burgerservicenummer’ in Dutch), which you will receive after registering at the city hall.
-The International Office arranges this registration on your behalf in the first week after arrival.

 Ask fellow students